 Back to top

-There are two ways you can own something jointly with one or more people.
-You can own it as:
+You may own something jointly with one or more people.

 your husband, wife or civil partner (in most cases)